Spin cycle stops early

 Common Symptoms & Causes

-If your Samsung WA54R7600AV is cutting the spin cycle short, you may notice one or more of the following signs before the drum fully stops:
+If your Samsung WA54R7600AV is cutting the spin cycle short, you might notice one or more of the following signs before the drum stops completely:

-• The drum slows and halts with clothes still soaking wet inside the tub
+- The drum slows and stops with clothes still soaking wet inside the tub

-These issues are most commonly caused by a worn or broken lid lock assembly, a failing drive motor, an out-of-balance load sensor error, or a damaged rotor position sensor — all components that experience gradual wear over time.
+These issues are often caused by a worn or broken lid lock assembly, a failing drive motor, an out-of-balance load sensor error, or a damaged rotor position sensor — all components that wear down over time.

 Safety First